resteorts/data-mine/README.md

 The course notes for STA 325 -- Data Mining and Machine Learning can be found below along with the corresponding reading that goes with this material.
 Homeworks will be assigned in class.

-1. Intro to Machine Learning and Review of R. (Read Ch 1 of ISLR).
+0. Intro to Machine Learning and Review of R. (Read Ch 1 of ISLR).
-2. Introduction to Statistical Computing in R. (This is Supplemental to ISLR).
+1. Introduction to Statistical Computing in R. (This is Supplemental to ISLR).
 We will cover a review of R programming.
 In addition we will cover: functional programming and mining textual data.
+2. Introduction to Statistical Machine Learning and Notation (Chapters 1 -- 2 of ISLR)
 3. Information Retrieval (Read Chapters 1--3 of Mining Massive Databases).
 4. Advanced Information Retrieval -- Locality Sensitive Hashing (Read Chapters 1-- 3 of Mining Massive Databases).
 5. Unsupervised Learning (Chapter 10 ISLR).
 PCA, Kmeans clustering, Hierarchical clustering, and evaluation metrics.